matthew-brett/les-pilot/intro_talk.md

 Richard Feynman - found on his blackboard after his death.

+# Computers are confusing

+* if you can, work with someone else;
+* always get someone else to check what you did;
+* force yourself to get up and walk away;
+* always have a pencil and paper next to you.

 # Plan from here

 * Introduction to the Jupyter Notebook;
 * Some questions from some data;
 * Thinking about chance;
-* Letting the computer do the hard work.
+* You do the logic, the computer does the work.